braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 are highlighted and placed higher.
 Sponsor companies will also have their jobs tweeted and sent to the Brave Clojure Jobs mailing list.

-Over time I want to continue increasing supporters' reach by placing listings in more channels.
-For example, on the [public product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap), one of the first items is "post bi-weekly job roundup to reddit.", and it's just one idea for how I want to provide value for subscribers.
+Over time I want to continue increasing sponsors' reach by placing listings in more channels.
+For example, on the [public product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap), one of the first items is "post bi-weekly job roundup to reddit.", and it's just one idea for how I want to provide value.

 Another idea is to include badges or some kind of flair for subscribing companies to help your company stand out.
 For example, I want to create a